 Entertainment Meet the queens representing NYC in 'RuPaul's Drag Race' season 10 The VH1 series returns Thursday, March 22, at 8 p.m.
 "RuPaul's Drag Race" has cast five New York City queens in its 10th season.
 Photo Credit: VH1 By Meghan Giannotta email@example.com @MeghGia Updated February 27, 2018 11:13 AM Print Share fbShare Tweet Email “RuPaul’s Drag Race” will give New York City’s queens another chance to shine when the series returns this March.
 Those repping the city in the current season of “All Stars” -- Aja, Milk and Thorgy Thor -- were all told to “sashay, away” by the fifth episode.
 But with a new season comes a slew of new queens vying for the coveted title of “America’s Next Drag Superstar.”
 Celebrating a milestone 10 seasons, the Emmy-winning “Drag Race” promises “supersized” fashion, drama, lip-synchs and more, all packed into extended 90-minute episodes.
 “The fact that we’re still here and still going strong is because of our talented queens,” RuPaul said in a statement.
 “They are the heart and soul of the series.
 And as they continue to evolve and push the boundaries of drag, so does ‘Drag Race.’ ” Fourteen queens were chosen to compete this season and five of them are New York City-based.
 So, the odds of Mama Ru crowning a New Yorker for the third year in a row are high.
 These are the contestants you’ll want to keep an eye on when you watch the VH1 series premiere on Thursday, March 22, at 8 p.m.
 Aquaria (Brooklyn): Now 21 years old, Aquaria was only 11 when “Drag Race” first premiered.
 Named after her astrological sign, Aquaria is self-described as “high energy, high fashion and high maintenance.”
 The Brooklyn queen is already social media famous, with nearly 300,000 followers on Instagram and Twitter combined.
 Dusty Ray Bottoms (New York City): Dusty is self-described as “theatrical, dark and witchy.”
 Her signature look -- dotted face makeup -- was born from her inability to draw on her own eyebrows, she explains.
 Though a Kentucky native, she moved to the city to make it as an actor and, instead, found drag.
 Miz Cracker (Manhattan): Miz Cracker has former “Drag Race” winner Bob the Drag Queen (her “drag mother”) on her side.
 As for her name?
 “She’s thin, white and very salty.
 If that doesn’t make her a cracker, I don’t know what will,” she says.
 Monét X Change (Bronx): Born and raised in Brooklyn, this 27-year-old queen currently resides in the Bronx.
 She describes her style as “fresh, very edgy, very new, fun and biological.”
 She says she’ll remain a threat to the competition as long as she stays true to her drag aesthetic.
 Yuhua Hamasaki (Manhattan): This 27-year-old queen was born in China, but has resided in Chinatown since age 7.
 Her skills include dancing, sewing and stand-up comedy.
 She calls her drag aesthetic “futuristic.”
 By Meghan Giannotta firstname.lastname@example.org @MeghGia Meghan Giannotta has been covering all things entertainment for amNY.com since 2016.
 Share on Facebook Share on Twitter More on this topic ‘Drag is powerful,’ just ask this Bushwick queenAja credits her stage time in NYC with helping her overcome hardship.
-Comments Comments section is temporarily on hold.
-Here’s why.
+Comments We're revamping our Comments section.
+Learn more and share your input.